 Households with home security systems are required to obtain a license from the Police Division.
 The one-time $50 fee is non-transferrable and covers both Police and Fire services.
 Households are allowed up to three false alarms per calendar year—any false alarms thereafter are subject to a $50 fine to offset the costs for emergency response.

-Kind Call is a free, telephone check-in program for any resident that can save lives and help many maintain independent living in their own homes.
+I Am Fine is a free, telephone check-in program for any resident that can save lives and help many maintain independent living in their own homes.

 Call frequency is set by each participant, and once enrolled, a computer calls the number provided as scheduled.
 If everything is okay, the resident simply answers and hangs up the phone—the computer registers that the resident has answered.